KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+7. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-7. Deprecated: Found `getYear()` in file `jquery-ui.min.js`: Replace `getYear()` by `getFullYear()`.
+8. Deprecated: Found `getYear()` in file `jquery-ui.min.js`: Replace `getYear()` by `getFullYear()`.
-8. Recommendation: Found local copy of `jquery.js`.
+9. Recommendation: Found local copy of `jquery.js`.
 Instead of a local copy, it would be better to add jQuery to the dependencies in `package.json`.
-9. Outdated: Local jQuery file `jquery.js` seems to be outdated. jQuery v3.7 or higher is recommended.
+10. Outdated: Local jQuery file `jquery.js` seems to be outdated. jQuery v3.7 or higher is recommended.
-10. Typo: Found `Magic Mirror` in file `mm-music-player.js`: Replace it with `MagicMirror²`.
+11. Typo: Found `Magic Mirror` in file `mm-music-player.js`: Replace it with `MagicMirror²`.
-11. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+12. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-12. Warning: No LICENSE file.
+13. Warning: No LICENSE file.
-13. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MM-Remote by Klettner](https://github.com/Klettner/MM-Remote)